harikrishnan-annappilly/user-app/README.md

 # 🚀 User Authentication App (Flask)

+> This is a simple user auth app using Flask, created for testing out the capabilities of agents available in VS Code.

 Welcome to the **User Authentication App**! 🎉 This project lets you register, log in, and view users with a super simple API and a modern, minimal frontend.
-All data is stored in-memory (so every restart is a fresh start!).
+All data is stored in a SQLite database via SQLAlchemy (so your users persist between restarts!).

 ---